RedDragon9/movemegif-with-curl/README.md

 # movemegif

-An Animated GIF creation library in pure PHP.
+An Animated GIF creation library in PHP and Curl.
 "Added support for Curl"

 This library focuses on the use of GD in the creation of animated gif images.

 * Requires PHP 5.3 or higher.
 * Requires GD library (use `apt-get install php5-gd` or similar, to install)
+* Requires Curl

 ## Features